carpentries-incubator/pymarc_basics/_episodes/01-introduction.md

 If it worked, you should see something like:
 <code>Successfully installed pymarc-3.2.0</code>

+Make a folder to hold all the files we'll use in this lesson called <code>pymarc_basics</code> somewhere that you can easily find.

 To test it worked, open your IDE (SublimeText) and make a new python file (e.g. <code>test.py</code>) and type:

 ```Python